JMAlcaino/Numeric-bases-converter/Documentation/Tkinter_shortcuts_memo_EN.md

 You could display a small message such as:
 > “Tip: Use **Ctrl+R** to convert quickly or **F1** to open help.”

-…in your message zone or side panel, for a more educational and friendly feel 😉